-Your excess will vary depending on the type of vehicle, age of driver and the track record of your business.
+Your excess will vary depending on the type of vehicle, age of driver, and the track record of your business.
 The minimum excess on our self-drive hire insurance policies is generally £500, which applies to most damage claims.
-A co-insurance clause of between 25% applies to theft claims and fire claims caused by cooking and heating appliances.
+A co-insurance clause of 25% applies to theft claims and fire claims caused by cooking and heating appliances.

-High value and performance vehicles will generally have a higher excess but these will be shown in your quote.
+High value and performance vehicles will generally have a higher excess but these will be shown on your quote.
 The policy will generally include an additional excess for young drivers, typically £300 for a driver aged between 21 and 24 years.

 Although we are aware of different hiring software and apps, we have no affiliation or recommendations of which ones to use.

 In the first instance any claim should be reported to our dedicated self-drive hire claims department however, you can approach the insurers claims department independently.

 In the event of a claim, your self-drive hire policy will be reviewed prior to the renewal.
 This gives us the opportunity to market the policy and approach our panel of providers to secure you our most competitive premium.
 Claims from a hirer made under your self-drive hire policy should not impact your other personal motor policies.

 Theft may occur when a hirer fails to return a vehicle at the end of a hire period or treats the hired vehicle as their own property – for example by selling it to another party.